Does Duolingo Work? Let’s See What Duo the Owl Has to Offer

-I’m talking about effective methods that help us learn a language; the one platform that will change everything.
+I’m talking about effective methods that help us learn a language: the one platform that will change everything.

-From the one that took its name from a stone inscribed with three languages to another inspired by the biblical “Tower of Babel,” language learners have the opportunity to try many different methods to achieve this goal.
+From the one that took its name from a stone inscribed with three languages to another inspired by the biblical “Tower of Babel,” language learners have the opportunity to try many different programs to achieve this goal.

-Oh and what about the one with the cute, green owl?
+Oh, and what about the one with the cute, green owl?

 Yes, you know what I’m talking about.

 I know what you’re thinking: “Great, another platform review.”

 But bear with me adventurer.
 This isn’t a review.

 It’s an examination to see whether the Duolingo method is actually effective in helping language learners like you.

 In other words, is it the Holy Grail hiding in plain sight?
 Can you actually learn to speak a language fluently just by using Duolingo’s much-advertised “five minutes a day” model?